kristian-lange/net-glimpse/README.md

 # net-glimps

-net-glimps consists of two independent parts: 1) Streaming of header data from your network interfaces via WebSockets, and 2) Visualization of this network traffic (this, I call 'glimps').
+net-glimps consists of two independent parts: 1) Streaming of header data from your network interfaces via WebSockets, and 2) Visualization of this network traffic.

 ### Using